Addictions, Drug & Alcohol Institute

 CTN PNW logo

 Since 2001, the University of Washington Addictions, Drug & Alcohol Institute (ADAI) has been the home for the Pacific Northwest Node of the NIDA CTN, under the leadership of Dennis M. Donovan, PhD, Professor of Psychiatry and Behavioral Sciences at the University of Washington, and Director of the Addictions, Drug & Alcohol Institute.
 In 2018, Mary Hatch, PhD, Senior Research Scientist at ADAI was named Co-Director of the Pacific Northwest Node.
-As of 2020, Dr. Hatch and Dr. John Roll are leading the node as multiple PIs.
-The Pacific Northwest Node is a collaboration between the Regional Research and Training Center at ADAI and affiliated community partners in Washington and Alaska.
+As of 2020, Dr. Hatch and Dr. John Roll, Vice President for Research at the Elson S. Floyd College of Medicine at Washington State University, are leading the node as multiple PIs.
+The Pacific Northwest Node is a collaboration between the University of Washington, Washington State University, and affiliated community partners in Washington, California, and Alaska.

-Numerous community treatment programs (CTPs) and health care organizations in Washington serve as the “real world” settings in which the CTN is able to conduct research that serves the needs of patients and treatment providers, and serve as partners in dissemination.
-These programs provide a mix of settings: urban and rural, private and public sector, in-patient/residential and outpatient, drug free and methadone maintenance/medication assisted treatment programs, health maintenance organizations, primary care clinics and networks, emergency departments, mental health clinics.
-Through its affiliation with the WWAMI Network, and the Pacific Northwest Node reaches populations from Washington, Wyoming, Alaska, Montana, and Idaho.
+Numerous community partners and health care organizations in Washington serve as the “real world” settings in which the CTN is able to conduct research that serves the needs of people with addiction and providers that work with them.
+These programs provide a mix of settings: urban and rural, private and public sector, in-patient/residential and outpatient, drug free and methadone maintenance/medication assisted treatment programs, health maintenance organizations, primary care clinics and networks, emergency departments, mental health clinics, and street outreach organizations.
+Through its affiliation with the WWAMI Region Practice and Research Network, the Pacific Northwest Node reaches populations from Washington, Wyoming, Alaska, Montana, and Idaho.

 Research Studies

-The Pacific Northwest Node has participated in numerous CTN treatment protocols and ancillary studies since joining the CTN, collaborating with CTPs in Washington and other CTN Nodes throughout the country.
-A list of current and completed studies in the PNW Node can be viewed on Research Protocols page of this website.
+The Pacific Northwest Node has participated in numerous CTN treatment protocols and ancillary studies since joining the CTN, collaborating with community partners locally and in other CTN Nodes throughout the country.
+A list of current and completed studies in the PNW Node can be viewed on the Research Protocols page.

 CTN Dissemination Library

-The Addictions, Drug & Alcohol Institute also manages the Dissemination Library for the Clinical Trials Network, a digital repository of articles and other resources created by and about the National Drug Abuse Treatment Clinical Trials Network.
-It provides CTN members and the public with a single point of access to research findings and other materials resulting from the studies conducted by the CTN as well as additional studies that have benefitted from the CTN platform or analyzed CTN data for new and useful purposes.
-The Library also publishes the monthly CTN Bulletin, distributed to CTN members and others.
+The Addictions, Drug & Alcohol Institute also manages the Clinical Trials Network (CTN) Dissemination Library, a digital repository of articles and other resources created by and about the National Drug Abuse Treatment Clinical Trials Network.
+It provides CTN members and the public with a single point of access to research findings and other materials resulting from the studies conducted by the CTN, as well as additional studies that have benefitted from the CTN platform or analyzed CTN data for new and useful purposes.
+The Library also publishes the monthly CTN Bulletin (subscribe), distributed to CTN members and others, and the What’s New blog (subscribe).